oppieenthusiast/oppieenthusiast/README.md

     <img width="33%" src="file:///home/c/Downloads/J_%20Robert%20Oppenheimer%20on%20April%2019,%201958.jpeg">
 </p>

-WHERE THE FUCK IS MY IMNAGENWHY DOES IT HATE ME
+WHERE THE FUCK IS MY IMNAGENWHY DOES IT HATE ME PLS